 Indexed in: Google Scholar, CrossRef

-Computational Toxicology and Informatics welcomes submissions of the following article types: Brief Research Report, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review and Specialty Grand Challenge.
+Computational Toxicology and Informatics welcomes submissions of the following article types: Brief Research Report, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge, Systematic Review and Technology and Code.

 All manuscripts must be submitted directly to the section Computational Toxicology and Informatics, where they are peer-reviewed by the Associate and Review Editors of the specialty section.